kundan198/CodesOnBytes_Data-Science_Internship/README.md

 - Plagiarism will result in termination from the internship.
 - Inactiveness during your tenure may lead to termination from the internship.

-## Contact
-For any inquiries or support, feel free to contact [Your Email Address].